 The first anniversary of Chai Bunthonglek’s killing marks another year of fear for SFPT community members, and impunity for perpetrators of crimes, in Klong Sai Pattana village, Chai Buri district Surat Thani, southern Thailand.
 The community, which has since 2008 been occupying land in Klong Sai Pattana has faced killings, death threats, judicial harassment, intimidation, destruction of property and crops, and threats of eviction.
 While the Supreme Court in 2014 ordered the Jiew Kang Jue Pattana Ltd palm oil company to vacate land in Chai Buri district, the company is still there.

-Police investigating the killing of Chai Bunthonglek submitted evidence to the Public Prosecutor about three suspects, including the suspected gunman, an individual suspected to have employed him and the alleged motorbike driver.
-Only one suspect – the suspected motorbike driver – has been brought to trial –on charges of murder, jointly premeditated murder and possession of a firearm without permit.
+Police investigating the killing of Chai Bunthonglek submitted evidence to the Public Prosecutor about three suspects, including the suspected gunman, an individual suspected to have employed him, and the alleged motorbike driver.
+Only one suspect – the suspected motorbike driver – has been brought to trial –on charges of murder, jointly premeditated murder, and possession of a firearm without a permit.

-“Justice for the death of Chai Bunthonglek is of critical importance, not only for him, his family and SPFT, but also because it would signal a new determination by the police, the prosecution and the courts to ensure that human rights defenders’ peaceful activism is fully protected by the law.
-Ongoing impunity for threats, harassments and the deaths of human rights defenders perpetuates a deadly environment for human rights defenders who work on land rights and natural resources issues in Thailand” said Evelyn Balais-Serrano, the Executive Director of FORUM-ASIA.
+“Justice for the death of Chai Bunthonglek is of critical importance, not only for him, his family, and SPFT, but also because it would signal a new determination by the police, the prosecution, and the courts to ensure that human rights defenders’ peaceful activism is fully protected by the law.
+Ongoing impunity for threats, harassment and the deaths of human rights defenders perpetuates a deadly environment for human rights defenders who work on land rights and natural resources issues in Thailand” said Evelyn Balais-Serrano, the Executive Director of FORUM-ASIA.

-The persecution faced by SPFT members highlight lack of effective mechanisms to protect human rights defenders, particularly those operating in rural areas with limited resources and access to remedies.
+The persecution faced by SPFT members highlights the lack of effective mechanisms to protect human rights defenders, particularly those operating in rural areas with limited resources and access to remedies.